Upwave7/Simplecalculator/readme.md

 This is a read me file

-Link to the github pages- https://upwave7.github.io/Simplecalculator/
+Link to the github pagess- https://upwave7.github.io/Simplecalculator/